nyris/Nyris.IMX.iOS/README.md

 #### Result language
-By default, the service will look for offers for all available languages.
+By default, the service will look for the offers for all available languages.
 You can override this behavior by setting:
 ```swift
 service.acceptLanguage = "EN" //"DE", "FR" ...
 ```